Get started with a few quick questions

 Risk Concentrated (single team, single location) Distributed, but introduces coordination complexity

-Our data shows 37% of custom software companies are in the 10-49 employee range, meaning most outsourcing partners are small enough for direct founder-level communication but experienced enough to handle complex projects.
+Our data shows 36% of custom software providers are in the 10-49 employee range, meaning most outsourcing partners are small enough for direct founder-level communication but experienced enough to handle complex projects.

 The hybrid model is winning.
 Most successful organizations maintain a small core in-house team for strategic decisions and domain knowledge, then augment with external specialists for execution.
 The pros and cons of outsourcing depend heavily on how well you structure the engagement, not whether outsourcing itself is good or bad.